XavierGeerinck/Algorithms/datastructures/trees/splay.md

 The bottom up method uses a term called _splaying_, this will set a specific element as the root element through rotations.
 This splaying method can be explained with three specific cases:

+> Tip: A good way to implement going towards the node is by pushing the nodes that are used in the path on a stack.
+That way we can go back to the parent and the grandparent.

 ### Operations

 * **Search:** Search as in a BST, and make the last node the root by using the splay operation.